Vathriel/PyBlinds/README.md

 Recursively schedules sunrises/sunsets

 ## Future Plans
-I do not plan on supporting this project further, it has met it's goals.
+I do not plan on supporting this project further, it has met its goals.